anaef/lua-linear/README.md

 #### `linear.tvector (matrix, index)`

-Returns a transposed vector of a matrix.
+Returns a transposed vector referencing the underlying matrix.
 This is a column vector in case of a row major matrix, and a row vector in case of a column major matrix.

 #### `linear.sub (vector [, start] [, end])`